sdennett55/headsup/README.md

 1. No more repeats per playing session
 2. It's free -- Use the existing decks or make your own
-3. Building your own deck is as simple as adding words to a google (excel) sheet
+3. Building your own deck is as simple as adding words to a google sheet

 ## Setup
 ![Screenshot of game](game_screenshot.PNG) ![Sheet example](sheet_example.PNG)